honeypieio/shrubcoop.org/content/welfare.md

 +++
 # Welfare Resources

-Support resources for welfare and wellbeing for SHRUB members and volunteers, alphabetically by area of support.
+Support resources on welfare and wellbeing for SHRUB members and volunteers, alphabetically by area of support.

 ## Accommodation